About me

 The Scholar

-I am a research fellow and a ‘lecturer’ at the University of Pisa where I work at the Department of English Studies.
-Over the past few years, I have also collaborated with the Interdepartmental Linguistics Centre (Centro Linguistico Interdipartimentale) – from which have recently obtained a two-year research grant (“assegno di ricerca”) – and with the Department of Linguistics.
+I am a researcher at the University of Pisa where I work at the former Department of English Studies, now part of the new Department of Philology, Literature and Linguistics.
+Over the past few years, I have also collaborated with the Interdepartmental Linguistics Centre (Centro Linguistico Interdipartimentale) – from which I obtained a two-year research grant (“assegno di ricerca”) in 2011 – and with the Department of Linguistics.

-My main research interests include semantics and pragmatics, language acquisition and teaching, text linguistics, translation and ESP.
+My main research interests include semantics and pragmatics, language acquisition and teaching, discourse analysis, translation and ESP.

 As an under-graduate student, I worked both on English and on Italian L2.
 I graduated with a thesis on the acquisition of Italian as a Second Language “L’acquisizione della modalità in italiano L2 di immigrati Albanofoni“, and in 2001 I taught Italian at the University of Chicago as a visiting scholar of the Department of Romance Languages.